paulofelipefeitosa/prebaking-middleware-2020/startup-components/README.md

 For the `Image-Resizer` function we must perform two experiments: `Vanilla` and `Prebaking`.

-Inside the current directory, create a
-[`Load Generator Config`](https://github.com/paulofelipefeitosa/serverless-handlers/blob/master/README.md#load-generator-config)
-file named `image_resizer-config.json`, holding the below content.
+Inside the `prebaking-middleware-2020`, create a [`Load Generator Config`](https://github.com/paulofelipefeitosa/serverless-handlers/blob/master/README.md#load-generator-config) file named `image_resizer-config.json`, holding the below content.
 The `EnvVars` property must declare the variables `scale` and `image_path`.
 The `image_path` var